10 Favorite Ways to Make Coffee While Camping

 Camping French Press

-Method: Spoon coarse coffee grounds into the bottom, drizzle a little bit of hot water to “de-gas”, fill the container with hot water, stir, wait for about 8-10 minutes, and depress the plunger.
+Method: Add coarse coffee grounds to the bottom of the press, drizzle a bit of hot water to allow the grounds to “de-gas,” then fill the rest with hot water and stir.
+Let it steep for 8-10 minutes, then press down the plunger to separate the grounds.

 Michael using the jet boil camping coffee press